 A Living & Learning Place…

 At the Abbott House girls are divided into living groups by age: seven to twelve-year olds, thirteen to fifteen-year olds, and sixteen to eighteen-year olds.
 Girls typically spend anywhere from 12 to 18 months at Abbott House, depending on their individual circumstances.
-Up to 17 more girls can live in our Bridges Therapeutic Foster Home and four girls, ages 18 to 23 can live in the Independent Living Apartments.
+Up to 24 more boys and girls can live in our Bridges Therapeutic Foster Homes and 4 boys and 4 girls can live in the Independent Living Apartments in Mitchell.
+Up to 18 more boys and girls can live in our Bridges Therapeutic Foster Homes and 4 girls can live in the Independent Living Apartments in Rapid City.

 Living and Learning Model

 Abbott House operates under the Living and Learning Model.
 Teaching is the primary focus of the program.
 This Model demonstrates the principle that new behaviors can be learned to replace old behaviors.
 Teaching occurs within clearly defined teaching interactions that emphasize observable and measurable actions.
 The program is implemented based on:

 - Structured positive reinforcement by verbal praise and practice rewards